so1n/rap/README.md

 # register async iterator fun, replace `pass` with `yield`
-# Since `async for` will make multiple requests to the same conn over time, it will check if the session is enabled and automatically reuse the current session if it is enabled, otherwise it will create a new session and use it.
+# Since `async for` will make multiple requests to the same transport over time, it will check if the session is enabled and automatically reuse the current session if it is enabled, otherwise it will create a new session and use it.
 @client.register()
 async def demo_gen(a: int) -> AsyncIterator: yield